bxparks/AceTime/README.md

       platforms

 The Date, Time and TimeZone classes can be used independently of the `Clock` classes.
-The `Clock` classes depend on just the `acetime_t` type which is aliased to `int32_t` which represents the "epoch seconds".
+The `Clock` classes are only minimally coupled to the Date, Time, TimeZone classes, depending on only the `acetime_t` type (aliased to `int32_t`) which represents the "epoch seconds".
 The AceTime "Epoch" is defined to be 2000-01-01 00:00:00 UTC.

 When the library was first created, it seemed convenient to include the 2 parts described above in a single library.
-As this library evolved and accumulated more features, it might have been better for the 2 parts to be separate Arduino libraries.
-However, I am resisting the temptation to make this sweeping change in order to preserve backwards compatibility for existing users of this library.
-What I have done is rewrite this `README.md` and the accompanying documentation to make the 2 parts more clear, to make it easier to understand this library.
+As this library evolved and accumulated more features, it might have been better for the 2 parts to be separated into independent Arduino libraries.
+However, I am resisting the temptation to make this change in order to preserve backwards compatibility for existing users of this library.
+The change that I have done is substantially rewrite this `README.md` and the accompanying documentation so that the 2 parts of this library are more isolated and decoupled from each other.
+Hopefully this will make it easier to understand how to use this library.

 This library can be an alternative to the Arduino Time (https://github.com/PaulStoffregen/Time) and Arduino Timezone